UBC-STAT/stat-406/syllabus.md

 * If you isolate due to Covid, fine.
 You miss a few clickers and maybe a lab (though you can do it remotely).
 * If you have a job interview and can't complete an assignment on time, then skip it.

 We're not going to police this stuff.
 You don't need to let me know.
-There is no reason that every single person enrolled in this course shouldn't get $\geq 70$ in this class.
+There is no reason that every single person enrolled in this course shouldn't get > 70 in this class.

 Illustrative scenarios:
 * Doing 80% on 5 homeworks, coming to class and getting 50% correct, get 2 points on 6 labs gets you 70 points.
 * Doing 90% on 5 homeworks, getting 50% correct on all the clickers, averaging 1.7 on all the labs gets you 70 points.
 * Going to all the labs and getting 100%, 94% on 4 homeworks, plus being wrong on every clicker gets you 70 points

-* Choose your own adventure.
-* Note that the biggest barrier to getting to 70 is skipping the assignments.
+Choose your own adventure.
+Note that the biggest barrier to getting to 70 is skipping the assignments.

 ## Final exam